dportik/SuperCRUNCH/docs/Analysis_Overview.md

 CCATTTTATGCACTCTATTTTAAAATGCAGACAGTGGTAGAACAGATGTGTTTTTTTTAACCCCATA...
 ```

-The locus search terms would successfully retrieve the corresponding loci in the example above.
-Creating the UCE locus search terms file may require more time, but once complete it can be used to perform any number of searches.
+The locus abbreviation terms successfully retrieved the corresponding loci in the example above.

+I've made the 5k UCE locus search terms file available in the data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data), and it can be used to retrieve UCE data as long as records have the UCE locus name in the description lines.

 ---------------